AriFordsham/GHCWiki/status/ghc-6.12.md

   - C program (or Excel) that calls multiple Haskell functions gets just one copy of the RTS, rather than one per DLL as now.
   - Performance penalty, but too small to measure

-- **Back-end revamp**, remove mangler (see also [\#1501](https://gitlab.haskell.org//ghc/ghc/issues/1501)).
+- **Back-end revamp**[back end](commentary/compiler/new-code-gen) (see also [\#1501](https://gitlab.haskell.org//ghc/ghc/issues/1501)).
 John Dias is in charge.
 For 6.10 we will make sure that the whole existing path still exists, so we can choose at a late date whether to rely on the new path or not.

 - **[ Type families](http://haskell.org/haskellwiki/GHC/Indexed_types)**, fully working. *Manuel Chakravarty and Simon PJ*

 - **[ Nested data parallelism](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)**, in some form. *Roman Leshchinskiy, Gabriele Keller, Manuel Chakravarty, Simon PJ*

-- **Substantial changes to the [back end](commentary/compiler/new-code-gen)** are likely, now that John Dias is here as an intern.n  *John Dias, Simon PJ, Norman Ramsey*
+- **Substantial changes to the ** are likely, now that John Dias is here as an intern.n  *John Dias, Simon PJ, Norman Ramsey*

 - Further **library reorganisation**, but with more attention paid to backward compatibility. *Ian Lynagh*